Skip to results list

 What to think about before buying

 Capacity matters more than people expect.
 Most quivers hold between 6 and 12 arrows — enough for a standard target end, but if you're doing longer practice sessions you'll be making more trips back to your bag.
-Check capacity against how you actually shoot rather than just buying the smallest option.
+Check capacity against how you actually practice rather than just buying the smallest option.

 Fit and adjustability affect comfort over a long session.
 A quiver that sits awkwardly or digs in when you draw gets old quickly.
 Most decent quivers have adjustable straps — worth checking before you buy if you're between sizes.